-They will be available at entry and exit points, as well as being dotted around the school.
+They will be available at entry and exit points, as well as being outside each classroom, bathroom and frequently used areas

 Why?
 Hands touch many surfaces and can pick up viruses.
 Once contaminated, hands can transfer the virus to your eyes, nose or mouth.

 Physical distancing is recommended to reduce the spread of infection in the workplace.
-Staggered arrivals/departures times as well as lunch breaks have been introduced.
 Classrooms, staffrooms, SET timetabling, supervision rotas, entry /exit points to the building, assembly points have all been reconfigured to ensure physical distancing requirements between all members of the school community are being met.